xiaoli-dong/pathogenseq/README.md

 ## Quick Start

-The workflow uses nextflow to manage compute and software resources, as such nextflow will need to be installed before attempting to run the workflow.
-The workflow can currently be run using either singularity or conda to provide isolation of the required software.
-Both methods are automated out-of-the-box provided either docker or singularity is installed.
-It is not required to clone or download the git repository in order to run the workflow.

-  > **Note**
-  > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
-  > to set-up Nextflow.
-Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
-  > with `-profile test` before running the workflow on actual data.
+>If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
+Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with -profile test before running the workflow on actual data.

-  > Install any of [`Docker`](https://docs.docker.com/engine/installation/), [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility _(please only use [`Conda`](https://conda.io/miniconda.html) as a last resort; see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))_

 ### Check workflow options
 You can clone or download the pathogenseq from github to local computer or you can directly run the pipeline from github.
 To check the pipeline command line options: